If you’re one of the 80% of adults who suffer from back pain at some point in their lives, you know how debilitating it can be.

 3. Dead Bug

-The dead bug exercise is a popular way to build core strength and stabilization.
-It helps build a solid, stable foundation that protects the spine and allows for greater ease in every day and athletic movements, such as moving heavy objects, walking up hills, and throwing.
+The dead bug exercise is popular for building core strength and stabilization.
+It helps build a solid, stable foundation that protects the spine and allows for greater ease in everyday athletic movements, such as moving heavy objects, walking up hills, and throwing.

 This move also helps prevent and relieve back pain by protecting your lower back.

-3. Squeeze your butt and keep your core engaged the entire time, lower back pressed into the floor.
+- Keep your butt squeezed and your lower back pressed into the floor.

 4. Bird Dog